plone/meta/README.md

 tox -e dependencies
 # generate a dependency graph
 tox -e dependencies-graph
-# check if there are cyclic dependencies
+# check if there are circular dependencies
 tox -e circular
 # format the code
 tox -e format